emissary-ingress/emissary/docs/topics/install/help/certificate-provision.md

-# edgectl install: Failed to Acquire TLS Certificate
+# `edgectl install`: Failed to Acquire TLS Certificate

 ## The Problem